 Yes, there are a few small spots left, but WOW!
 If I wanted it spotless, I would repeat the process, but I’m just not that concerned about how our camping gear looks.

 My other favorite uses are cleaning the kitchen and bathroom with it.
 I use it as an all-purpose cleaner on any hard surface and have had no problems at all.
 Usually, spraying it on and letting it work on the grime for a couple of minutes means no scrubbing, just easily wiping it up.
-If something doesn’t come off, I either repeat the process, or I’ll add a sprinkle of baking soda.
+If something doesn’t come off, I either repeat the process, or I’ll add a sprinkle of baking soda or use one of these amazing things.
 Either way, it is so easy!
-In fact, here is my three-year-old cleaning up some dirty spots on the floors yesterday.
-She didn’t need any help at all and our floors look great.
-Alternatively, you could spray the cleaner on the floors and use a regular mop.
-No need to rinse!